Experience

 What if I need real-time assistance?

 Festival staff and volunteers are stationed throughout the grounds.
-Visit the information booth or flag down any staff member wearing an Arkansas Folklife Festival badge.
+Visit the Accessibility Tent or flag down any staff member wearing an Arkansas Folklife Festival staff badge.